directdemocracy-vote/doc/referendum.md

 ## Description

-A referendum is a [publication](publication.md) written by an [author](author.md) aiming at changing the law in a city, state, country or the whole world.
+A referendum is a [publication](publication.md) written by a citizen aiming at changing the law in a city, state, country or the whole world.
 It should be published on the internet, so that everyone can see it.

 # Format